Great Mosque of Xi'an: Tang and Song dynasties

 Chang'an, as the cosmopolitan capital of China's Tang dynasty, had sizable non-Han merchant and artisan communities that resided there.
 Many of them migrated to China from today's West Asia.
 Emperor Xuanzong decreed around the year 742 CE (as Tangmingsi, 唐明寺) that a place of worship for the Muslim community was to be constructed in the city.
 It has been argued that, around the same time, mosques for the immigrant population in Quanzhou and Guangzhou were being built.
 There is evidence that the early mosque was used during the Song dynasty due to the presence of an imperial plaque placed in the mosque issued by the Song government.

 Due to the collapse of the Tang dynasty and later the Song dynasty, most parts of the original mosque constructed in the Tang dynasty did not survive.
 The mosque was reconstructed at least four times before taking its modern shape.
 At around the 1260s, the then deteriorating mosque was rebuilt by the Yuan government as Huihui Wanshansi (回回万善寺).

 Plaque stating "The platform of the Tao" written by Emperor Shenzong of the Song dynasty.
 This plaque demonstrates that the original Tangmingsi was used during the early Song dynasty.
 It also demonstrated considerable efforts by the Muslim community to assimilate into mainstream Han Chinese community, in which they succeeded in doing so.

 The Mongol conquest of China witnessed a large immigration of Muslims into China.
 Many were relocated by the Mongol Yuan rulers to serve as bureaucrats and merchants in China.
-The foreign, often Muslim, population brought into China by the Mongol regime were known in Chinese as People with Coloured Eyes (色目人), many of whom originated from the recently Islamized regions such as Kara-Khanid Xinjiang and Persia.
+The foreign, often Muslim, population brought into China by the Mongol regime were known in Chinese as People with Coloured Eyes/Semu People (色目人), many of whom originated from the recently Islamized regions such as Kara-Khanid Xinjiang and Persia.
 Despite moving into and permanently settling in China, many of the Muslim immigrants and their descendants did not give up their Islamic faith nor "foreign" identity.
 Many of these new Chinese residents intermarried with the local Han population, forming and consolidating the foundations of the genetically diverse ethnic Hui population in China.